-SCHOOL OF BUSINESS
+COLLEGE OF BUSINESS

-The mission of the School of Business (BUS) at the University of Houston-Clear Lake is to provide quality lifelong education for the Houston/Galveston metropolitan population.
+The mission of the College of Business (BUS) at the University of Houston-Clear Lake is to provide quality lifelong education for the Houston/Galveston metropolitan population.
 Instruction is designed for flexible hours and fosters development of business skills with global applicability.
 Faculty pursue a blend of research contributing to knowledge in professional practice, innovative pedagogy and discipline-based scholarship.

 Office Phone

 Office of Academic Advising Bayou 2111 281-283-3110

 Office of the Dean Bayou 2239 281-283-3100

-Website http://bus.uhcl.edu
+Website www.uhcl.edu/bus

+College of Business Advising email address busadvoff@uhcl.edu

-The graduate and undergraduate accounting and business administration degrees in the School of Business are accredited by the AACSB International - The Association to Advance Collegiate Schools of Business.
+The graduate and undergraduate accounting and business administration degrees in the College of Business are accredited by the AACSB International - The Association to Advance Collegiate Schools of Business.
 A variety of undergraduate and graduate degrees are offered in the business discipline.
 Students are eligible to apply for jobs through the Cooperative Education Program, which is designed to prepare students for careers by integrating paid work experience with academic study.